jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 IANA is requested to register the following value in the Link Relations Registry:

-* Relation Name: geofeed
+* Relation Name: geo
-* Description: Indicates that the link context has a resource with IP geolocation feed data at the link target.
+* Description: Indicates that the link context has a resource with geographic information at the link target.
 * Reference: This document.

 ## Media Types Registry